osg-htc/technology/docs/operations/comanage-troubleshooting-guide.md

 ----
 This section contains some of the issues you may encounter when interacting with the OSG COManage.

+### The COManage petition is stuck in the "confirmed" state

+This may happen if there are issues when confirming the user's email address.
+We have seen this occur if a user clicks the confirmation link then closes the tab too quickly.

+1. Under the `People` drop-down on the left,  click on `My Population`

+1. Browse to the `CO Person` record.

+1. Scroll down to the `Role Attributes`, click the gear icon, select `Edit`, and set the status for the `Role` to `Active`.

+1. Verify that the overall status of the `CO Person` record is `Active`.
+If not, change it to `Active` as well.

+1. Click on `Autogenerate Identifiers` on the right, so that the necessary identifiers are created.

+1. Now that the necessary identifiers exist for the `CO Person` record, the LDAP DN can be computed and the record provisioned in LDAP.
+To make sure, click on `Provisioned Services` and then  `Provision`.

 ### Valid Tiger User is unauthorized with Dex credentials